 How to Stop Website Content Scrapers

 Copyright is the sole right to produce or reproduce a work or any substantial part thereof in any material form (Section 3(1) of the Copyright Act).
 Copyright subsists in every original literary, dramatic, musical and artistic work.
-Content you’ve produced for your website is likely protected by copyright, and the activities of content scrapers infringe that copyright.
-It is not significant that your site may be referenced in some way or that you are otherwise given credit for the republished content.
+By reproducing content from your website, content scrapers may be infringing on your copyright in this content, even if they give you credit or reference your website in some way.
 Attributing credit to the author does not change the nature of the activity, nor does it serve to excuse the infringement.

 How Do I Protect My Content?

-If your content is available online, you assume the risk that it will be scraped and republished elsewhere.
-However, there are measures you can and may wish to employ to make content scrapers think twice about appropriating your work.
+So long as your content is available online, there is a risk that it will be scraped and republished elsewhere.
+However, there are measures you can take to deter content scrapers from targeting you.

 Our professionals have experience drafting effective protections for websites directed to a wide range of industries and displaying all types of content.
 These terms are not only valuable in the context of content scraping, but also serve to limit your liability, set out ownership of your content, and help prevent other possible abuses of your website.